 - Property provides fishing areas along the Kankakee River and bayous.

-- Primary species include bluegill, crappie, small- and largemouth bass, northern pike, walleye, rock bass and rough fish.
+- Primary species include bluegill, crappie, small and largemouth bass, Northern pike, walleye, rock bass and more.

 - Boat ramps are available at Black Oak Bayou, White Oak Bayou and at State Line Road for the Kankakee River.